 - b. establish policy and procedures for project selection.
 Project selection should be based on the Pathogen reduction potential of the specific retrofit being constructed/installed; the ability to use standard, proven technologies; and the economic feasibility of constructing/installing the retrofit.
-As part of the project selection process, the covered entity should participate in locally based watershed planning efforts which involve the Department, other covered entities, stakeholders and other interested parties: - c. establish policy and procedures for project permitting, design, funding, construction and maintenance - d. bv March 9, 2011, develop and submit approvable plans and schedules for completing retrofit projects.
-Upon DEC approval of those plans and schedules and $identification \ of \ funding \ sources, \ the \ plans \ and \ schedules \ shall \ become \ enforceable$ requirements of this permit. - 6.
+As part of the project selection process, the covered entity should participate in locally based watershed planning efforts which involve the Department, other covered entities, stakeholders and other interested parties; - c. establish policy and procedures for project permitting, design, funding, construction and maintenance - d. by March 9, 2011, develop and submit approvable plans and schedules for completing retrofit projects.
+Upon DEC approval of those plans and schedules and identification of funding sources, the plans and schedules shall become enforceable requirements of this permit. - 6.
 Pollution Prevention/Good Housekeeping For Municipal Operations, applicable to traditional land use control and traditional non-land use control MS4s. - a.
-Develop, enact and enforce a local law prohibiting pet waste on municipal properties and prohibiting goose feeding - b.
-Develop and implement a pet waste bag program for collection and proper disposal - c.
+Develop, enact and enforce a local law prohibiting pet waste on municipal properties and prohibiting goose feeding. - b.
+Develop and implement a pet waste bag program for collection and proper disposal of pet waste. - c.
 Develop a program to manage goose populations.